LHB6540/NumberOffsetScheduler/README.md

 go mod tidy
 docker build -t number-offset-scheduler:latest  -f Dockerfile .
 ```
+Todo:
+- fix: Function getMaxDiff just use filtered nodes, but not all nodes.Now is all nodes,but it works well.
+- fix: log level;log detail;log fomat.

 ### Compatibility
 [Scheduler Configuration](https://kubernetes.io/docs/reference/scheduling/config/) is now stable in version 1.25.
 Tests have been run on versions 1.25 and 1.31.